 Single Sign-On

-SSO example with Azure AD
+SSO example with Microsoft Entra ID

-const { nanoid } = require('nanoid')
+const {nanoid} = require('nanoid')

 const azureConfig = JSON.parse(process.env.auth_azure || '{}')